FLOWEReconomics/american-py/README.md

 [temporary url]: https://www.dropbox.com/s/fe986kqcu9uos29/v3-REATLAS--ALison.py?dl=0

-Sourced from the Goddess Of Power's REALITY - a program that counts to exactly 2552 based on touch ("FEELING"), covering for infinite mistakes over a 23 Hour period (conventionally known as "Work").
+Sourced from the Goddess Of Power's REALITY - a program that counts to exactly 2552 based on touch ("FEELING"), covering for infinite mistakes over a 23 Hour period (conventionally known as "Work")

 The term "American Py" referes to a dude who regards USA as name of the Cosmos, inspite of living in hostile territory\_ Gifted Power already: he might not need Vitamin C!